Green leader: 'Long way' to go in talks to form German govt

 If the negotiations result in a coalition, Social Democrat Olaf Scholz — the vice chancellor in Merkel's outgoing government — would become Germany's new leader.

-The Union is in turmoil after Armin Laschet, the governor of North Rhine-Westphalia state, led the two-party bloc to its worst-ever election result on Sept.
-26. Speculation about who will take over the leadership of Merkel's Christian Democratic Union, the dominant party, is in full swing after Laschet indicated his willingness to step aside.
+The Union is in turmoil after Armin Laschet, the governor of North Rhine-Westphalia state, led the two-party bloc to its worst-ever election result in the Sept.
+26 vote.
+Speculation about who will take over the leadership of Merkel's Christian Democratic Union, the dominant party, is in full swing after Laschet indicated his willingness to step aside.

+Outgoing Defense Minister Annegret Kramp-Karrenbauer — Laschet's predecessor as CDU leader — and outgoing Economy Minister Peter Altmaier said Saturday they won't take up the parliamentary seats they won in the election.
+That will allow two younger CDU members from their Saarland region, Nadine Schoen and Markus Uhl, to take their place.

 ———